 Service 400 is available from Durdar Road and runs every 2 hours between Blackwell and Carlisle city centre via Currock, Monday to Saturday, with 3 services on a Sunday.

 Service 67 is available from Sunnymeade and runs from Upperby to Belle Vue via Currock and Carlisle city centre.
-There is a bus every 10 minutes Monday to Saturday and every 30 minutes on Sundays, but these only run as far as the city centre.
+There is a bus every 12 minutes Monday to Saturday and up to four services an hour on Sundays, but these only run as far as the city centre.

 Planning your Journey